 The Church conducts weekly and monthly meetings throughout the month on various time schedules.
-The activities include choir, music and ministry groups.
+The activities include choir, music, and ministry groups.
 The meetings last between one and three hours and the group sizes range between five and 40 people per group.
 Facilities at the Church range from small classrooms suitable for six people, up to the Fellowship Hall that can accommodate groups of 150+.

-The Church also currently operates the Fairfax Presbyterian Preschool on weekdays between 8:30 a.m. and 1:30 p.m.
-The maximum enrollment is 88 children and classes typically have between 10 and 12 students.
+The Church also continues to operate the Fairfax Presbyterian Preschool on weekdays between 8:30 a.m. and 1:30 p.m.
+The Preschool, which is operated in a nonprofit manner and is affiliated with the Church, has been in operation at this location for over 50 years.
+The Preschool is licensed and accredited by the Virginia Department of Social Services and the National Association for the Education of Young Children.

+The maximum enrollment is 88 children (ages 3 to 5) and classes typically have between 10 and 12 students.
 The maximum number of staff at any one time is 17.
-There is also a childcare extended day program for children enrolled in the Preschool that operates between 1:15 p.m. and 6:00 p.m. with approximately 10 children and four staff.
-Due to the pandemic, however, the Preschool is currently only offering distance learning and the childcare program is closed.
+There is also a childcare extended day program for children enrolled in the Preschool that operates between 1:30 p.m. and 6:30 p.m. with approximately 10 children and four staff.
+Many of the children live in the neighborhood around the Church.
+Parents may enroll their children for either 2-, 3-, 4- and 5-days weekday classes per week.
+Parents drop off and pick up their children at the Preschool Entrance.
+Ample parking in the Church parking lot is available during Preschool hours, so there are no dedicated Preschool parking spaces.